conventional-changelog/conventional-changelog/README.md

 Type: `string` [Possible values](presets)

-A set of options of a popular project so you don't have to define everything in options, context, gitRawCommitsOpts, parserOpts or writerOpts manually.
+It's recommended to use a preset so you don't have to define everything yourself.
 The preset values can be overwritten.

 ##### pkg